Loxone/cordova-plugin-media/README.md

 ### Android Quirks

-- Android devices record audio in AAC ADTS file format.
-The specified file should end with a _.aac_ extension.
+- Android devices record audio in .wav format.
 - The hardware volume controls are wired up to the media volume while any Media objects are alive.
 Once the last created Media object has `release()` called on it, the volume controls revert to their default behaviour.
 The controls are also reset on page navigation, as this releases all Media objects.

 ### iOS Quirks